 Do not worry too much about confusing terms such as booked flight itinerary, air ticket booking, dummy air ticket for visa, dummy ticket, flight confirmation - all will be explained.

 All these terms are used as alternative expressions to describe a single visa requirement - proof of booked flight itinerary - a document that allows you to prove your Schengen Visa flight itinerary.

-You do not need to buy a full flight ticket before applying for your visa.
-Embassies and Consulate officials understand that applicants may not wish to spend lots of money on a ticket before they even know if they can travel.
+You do not need to buy a full flight ticket when applying for your visa - but must show proof of booking or reservation.
+Embassies and consulate officials understand that applicants may not wish to spend lots of money on a ticket before they even know if they can travel.

-Instead, officials will want a reservation or itinerary with dates and flight numbers specifying entry and exit from a Schengen State.
+Officials will want a reservation or itinerary with dates and flight numbers specifying entry and exit from a Schengen State though.
 Some will accept the Schengen Visa flight itinerary when applying for the visa but may request the original air ticket when the visa is collected.
 You will have to present your Schengen Visa flight itinerary at your visa interview.

 - passenger's first and last name

 - departure and return dates (the ticket must be round trip)